Particular/docs.particular.net/persistence/ravendb/saga-concurrency_pessimistic-locking_raven_[7,).partial.md

 ## Sagas concurrency control

-The RavenDB persistence allows for both optimistic and pessimistic concurrency options.
-The default, starting from v7, is pessimistic concurrency.
+The RavenDB persister allows for both optimistic and pessimistic concurrency options.
+As of NServiceBus.RavenDB version 7, he default is pessimistic concurrency.

 RavenDB does not provide pessimistic locking natively.
-The behavior is based a spin lock that tries to acquire a lease on a resource.
+The behavior is based on a spin lock that tries to acquire a lease on a resource.

 Applying a spin lock over a remote resource is not as expensive as it may sound.
 When using optimistic concurrency control the recovery mechanism will result in all message processing being performed again for each retry including the retrieval of the message from the queue.